EXHIBITION MEDALS & AWARDS

 1827 Erard & Pleyel received Gold Medals.

 1834 Paris Exposition: Pleyel received a Gold Medal.

-Kriegelstein & Plantade received a silver medal, and another in 1839.
+Kriegelstein & Plantade received a silver medal.

 1836 Paris Exposition: Cluesman, Paris received a Gold medal.